How Bad Do U Want Me: Music and lyrics

-Reception
+Critical reception

+Music critics from Variety and Entertainment Weekly compared the song favorably to Taylor Swift's work, while others argued it leans too heavily on Swift's pop formula.

-DIYs Ben Tipple called "How Bad Do U Want Me" a straightforward yet unmistakably Gaga track, "brimming with her distinctive energy," and praised its chorus as "another example of Gaga's skills for unfiltered earworms."
-Thomas Stremfel of Spectrum Culture believed the song aligns more closely with Carly Rae Jepsen's melodic and thematic style than with Mayhems lead single, "Disease"–previously the only clue to the record's potential sound–, ultimately emerging as a standout track thanks to its "big sing-along" chorus ("She's on your mind like all the time / But I got a tattoo for us last week").
+Ben Tipple of DIY called "How Bad Do U Want Me" a straightforward yet unmistakably Gaga track, "brimming with her distinctive energy," and praised its chorus as "another example of Gaga's skills for unfiltered earworms."
+CJ Thorpe-Tracey of The Quietus found the song a downtempo shift from the album's usual energy, a move that works "beautifully".
+Thomas Stremfel of Spectrum Culture believed it aligns more closely with Carly Rae Jepsen's melodic and thematic style than with Mayhems lead single, "Disease"–previously the only clue to the record's potential sound–, ultimately emerging as a standout track thanks to its "big sing-along" chorus.
 Clashs Robin Murray felt "the electronic erotica of 'How Bad Do U Want Me' is ready to induce heart palpitations across the globe."
+Chris Hedden of Screen Rant suggested that the song channels the chaos of a troubled relationship into the liberating thrill of a wind-in-your-hair car ride, and with Gaga fully in her element, "How Bad Do U Want Me" is bound to become a frequent replay.
 Beats Per Minute praised the track for "amping up the inherent kitschiness of the era" with its "euphoric chorus" and highlighted Gaga's charm in playing a "cheeky eighties pop star who is not quite as innocent as her sweet voice suggests."

-Music critics compared the song to the pop tracks of Taylor Swift (pictured).

-Various fans and music critics noted strong resemblance between "How Bad Do U Want Me" and Taylor Swift's pop songs.
-Comparisons were made mainly to Swift's fifth studio album, 1989 (2014), and the song "Gorgeous" from the following album, Reputation (2017).
-Some listeners also drew the parallels to the Midnights (2022) tracks "Snow on the Beach" and "Hits Different"–the former gathered comparisons due to similarly distant backing vocals, while RTL's Aymeric Parthonnaud likened "How Bad Do U Want Me" sonicscape to the latter one's.
-Her Campus writer Makalah Wright, said that "How Bad Do U Want Me" and "Gorgeous" sound alike, however lyrically they are completely different.
-In a deep analysis, KTLA writer Russell Falcon opined that, in his interpretation, Gaga is "evoking her musical spirit for an artistic purpose."
-He wrote: "Lady Gaga is being haunted by Taylor Swift," arguing Gaga perhaps sees Swift's pop music omnipresence as a reminder of where, at one point, Gaga's own career appeared to be headed and how it might feel to live with that.
+Slant Magazines Alexa Camp appreciated the production, writing that the track is "approaching something close to synth-pop splendor".
+Entertainment Weeklys Wesley Stenzel and Varietys Stephen J. Horowitz both found it one of the best Taylor Swift songs not actually written and recorded by Swift.